opatiny/rc2/raspberry/formattingRaspberry.md

 `apt-get install git`

 ### Node.js and npm
-You should not use apt-get because it is extremely old version.
-They should be installed from nodesource As root:
+You should not use apt-get because it is as old version.Instead, use nodesource as root:
 ```
 apt-get install xz-utils
 cd /usr/local/